quasar1357/assembly_annotation/DISCUSSION.md

     UniProt: *“The Arabidopsis thaliana genome has a haploid chromosome number of 5, containing 135 Mb with **about 27,000 protein-coding genes** encoding around 35,000 proteins.”*

+    - *The number of annotated protein-coding genes is very close to what is reported in the literature, which is generally a good sign.
+The 71% of proteins for which a homolog was found in UniProt is also a reasonable number, since blast is very stringent.
+In addition, some difference is also expected to be due to actual biological reasons.*

 ## 8) Comparative Genomics